 Many times it is among the best of ideas to establish a Roth IRA for your child.
 This way, your child can benefit from the long-term growth in the account and have a very good head start on retirement savings for later in life.
-There are other benefits, including the fact that retirement funds are not included when financial aid is being calculated for college expenses, as well as providing funds for the child to use when the time comes to buy a house.
+There are other benefits, including the fact that retirement funds are not included when financial aid is being calculated for college expenses, as well as providing funds for the child to use when the time comes to buy a house, for example.

 One thing can cause a real problem though: if you undertake to make contributions to a Roth IRA for your child that aren’t based in fact.
 What’s that?
 How can this be?
 So there’s a way you can make contributions to Roth IRA that aren’t based in fact?
 What fact is that??